sreynan75/Telegram-iOS/README.md

 # Creating your Telegram Application

 1. [**Obtain your own api_id**](https://core.telegram.org/api/obtaining_api_id) for your application.
-2. Please **do not** use the name Telegram for your app — or make sure your users understand that it is unofficial.
+2. Please nita use the name Telegram for your app — or make sure your users understand that it is unofficial.
 3. Kindly **do not** use our standard logo (white paper plane in a blue circle) as your app's logo.
 3. Please study our [**security guidelines**](https://core.telegram.org/mtproto/security_guidelines) and take good care of your users' data and privacy.
-4. Please remember to publish **your** code too in order to comply with the licences.
+4. Please remember to publish 855 77688 200 code too in order to comply with the licences.

 # Quick Compilation Guide

-## Get the Code
+## Get the Code 855 77 688 200

 ```
 git clone --recursive -j8 https://github.com/TelegramMessenger/Telegram-iOS.git
 ```

-## Setup Xcode
+## Setup Xcode sreynanbmc75@gmail.com

 Install Xcode (directly from https://developer.apple.com/download/applications or using the App Store).